 “Then how can you expect to force the other councils to accept the return of the Peace?”
 Lady Anna asked.

-“A fair question, and one of those I won’t answer,” Bradon said, “Suffice to say, I will have enough influence and with the resources of the Tampa Council, I can ensure that no other council in Florida will allow the Peace to fall again.”
+“A fair question, and one of those I won’t answer,” Bradon said, “Suffice to say, I will have enough influence and with the resources of the Tampa Council, I can ensure no other council in Florida will allow the Peace to fall again.”

 “Do those resources include those vampires we found in the warehouse?”
 Lord Savik asked.
 Bradon paused a moment before answering.